 Students create a graph scenario by having students physically position themselves to represent aspects and numbers on the graphs.

-Teacher note: When interpreting graphs it is important to look at the title of the graph, title of each axis, scale of each axis, their increments/units and what they are representing.
+Teacher note: When interpreting graphs, it is important to look at the title of the graph, title of each axis, scale of each axis, their increments/units and what they are representing.
 Drawing the axis on the floor with tape, using picture cards of different foods or ingredients, props/play food or even real foods can support students in their understanding of the graph and really enhance the kinaesthetic learning experience.

 Graph 1